Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 This is the traditional way to handle long textual inputs.
 It involves systematically discarding as much text as possible at the preprocessing stage, while minimizing information loss.
 In order to cope with the potentially huge input size in long document analysis, almost all relevant NLP methods are prefaced by a preprocessing stage, where less useful input elements are removed.
 Appropriately reducing the input size improves both computational efficiency and accuracy.

-To this end, the book genre recognizer of \cite{sicong} uses an aggressive sampling method which first discards:
+\paragraph{Text Sampling} The simplest way to achieve this is by sampling the document, with a combination of user-defined rules and random chance.
+For instance, the book genre recognizer of \cite{sicong} uses an aggressive sampling method which first discards:

 \begin{itemize} \item "stopwords", i.e., known, extremely frequent words such as "a", "and", "he", etc., \item words that appear less than 20 times, \item words that appear in more than 75\% of all books, \item words that appear in more than 75\% of all classes, \item paragraphs where the frequency of the remaining words is less than a certain threshold, \item the contents of each remaining paragraph after the 512th token, because of technical limitations imposed by BERT. \end{itemize}